SamuelEarl/fanny-pack-ui-old/DOCUMENTATION.md

-# Kit Fox Component Library (kitfox) - Components Built with and for SvelteKit
+# Fanny Pack Component Library (fpcl) - Components Built with and for SvelteKit
 **NOTE: Webpack throws errors with import statements that use aliases like `$`.
 So I don't think I can use Storybook.
 Oh, well.
 I will just create my own interactive documentation using MDSVEX.
 Webpack is pretty slow and I don't love using apps like Storybook because of the limitations that you run into sometimes, so I prefer to create my own interactive documentation.**